-While digital payments continue to evolve, one thing is clear: personalization continues to be a driving force and in high demand among consumers.
-Not only have consumer expectations around personalized experiences skyrocketed, but merchants, banks, and fintechs have all dramatically improved their ability to cater to these expectations.
+While digital payments continue to evolve, one thing is clear: personalization continues to be a driving force and is in high demand among consumers.
+Not only have consumer expectations around personalized experiences skyrocketed, but merchants, banks, and FinTechs have all dramatically improved their ability to cater to these expectations.
 The amount of data that these entities can access, analyze and use for greater, more customized options has changed the payments game.

 Mobile banking has been a contributor to this shift.
 While mobile banking and mobile design used to be differentiators, they are now table stakes.
 Consistent mobile and desktop experiences are increasingly common and the mobile digital experience has become overwhelmingly seamless and easy.

 As a result, the bar has been raised higher when it comes to mobile banking design and personalization.
-Financial institutions are giving fintechs and app developers a run for their money when it comes to design and personalization of apps.
+Financial institutions are giving FinTechs and app developers a run for their money when it comes to the design and personalization of apps.
 User experience has been enhanced and payments have been made frictionless.

 The software vendors that serve these institutions are thriving in this new mobile digital era.
-Increased flexibility, the availability of more data, and enhanced design capabilities have allowed vendors to deliver top-notch mobile design that caters to each customer’s needs.
+Increased flexibility, the availability of more data, and enhanced design capabilities have allowed vendors to deliver a top-notch mobile design that caters to each customer’s needs.
 This includes navigation that promotes engagement, making features in-line accessible from any screen, and using tiles to represent features.

 The mobile channel has facilitated faster payments, enabling the platform economy to focus on addressing customer expectations around personalization.
 The platform economy has grown exponentially in popularity over the past several years, at least partially due to developers’ ability to create sophisticated, streamlined, and personalized payments experiences and offerings based on user data and feedback.
 For example, users that log into an online ticketing marketplace app and make a purchase may find that future deals that are advertised are more tailored to their behaviors.
-If a user is a budget shopper, the deals displayed for them may be weighted toward lower price and seat location secondarily.
+If a user is a budget shopper, the deals displayed for them may be weighted toward lower prices.